HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 are fulfilled and protected, etc. etc.
 *Heavy is the crown*,
-and yet regardless of whether *Omnijanoj* and the people of the world believe it or not, the Omnijo state under <span style="color:Beige">Reĝinʌ Serena</span>
+and yet regardless of whether *Omnijanoj* and the rest of the world believe it or not, the Omnijo state under <span style="color:Beige">Reĝinʌ Serena</span>
 actually does the job surprisingly well.